Primary Outcomes (end points)

 Analysis: Comparing these outcomes across the control and treatment groups will provide an estimate of how beliefs update as a result of the information treatment.

 The second survey experiment targets a representative sample of married men who expect/plan to have a baby in the next year (the survey company we are working with has access to such a sample of to-be fathers).
-We will survey this group of married men at least twice, once before they have a child (baseline survey), and another time a year later after they have had a child (follow-up survey).
+We will survey this group of married men at least three times, once before they have a child (baseline survey), another time about 1 month later, and another time a year later after they have had a child (follow-up survey).
 Funds permitting, we will survey them a third time two years later.

-The information treatment will be embedded in the baseline survey, and the outcome of interest will be intended paternity leave-taking behavior.
-In the follow-up survey, the outcome of interest will be participants’ actual (self-reported) leave-taking behavior.
+The information treatment will be in the form of an animated video, embedded in the baseline survey, that illustrates pluralistic ignorance regarding paternity leave-taking in the workplace and provides numerical information about the extent of peers’ and managers’ support of paternity leave-taking (obtained from a previous representative survey of married men and middle managers.
+The outcomes of interest will be intended paternity leave-taking behavior, attitudes toward paternity leave-taking, and gender-role attitudes.
+For the first follow-up survey 2-3 months after the intervention, the outcomes will be similar to the baseline survey and the aim is to see if the effects on intentions and attitudes persist.
+For the second follow-up survey after the child is born, the main outcome of interest will be participants’ actual (self-reported) leave-taking behavior.
 To study belief updating, we will also re-ask questions on participants’ beliefs about the extent of others’ support for paternity-leave taking as well as the career impacts of taking paternity-leave.